samjwill/nvim-unception/README.md

 when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`.

+***If using Neovim as your default editor for git, for example, and you would like to be able to use it from within the terminal emulator, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.***

 If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be piped to the existing Neovim server, and a new Neovim instance will not be